Gravitational background from dynamical binaries and detectability with 2G detectors: Catalog description

+is the distribution of the logarithms of stellar metallicities $\log{(Z/{\rm Z}_\odot)}$ at a given redshift, assumed to be a normal distribution with mean $\mu{}(z')$ and standard deviation $\sigma{}_{Z}=0.20$ \citep[see][for details]{santoliquido2020a}.
+Operatively, we calculate the term $\frac{d\mathcal{N}(z',z,Z)}{dt(z)}$ from our catalogs of isolated and dynamical CBCs by assuming that

+where $\Delta{}t(z)$ is the time-step of the numerical integration of eq.~$\ref{eq:mrd}$ in \texttt{Cosmo}$\mathcal{R}$\texttt{ate} and $\mathcal{N}(z',z,Z)$ is the number of binary compact objects that form at redshift $z'$, from stars with metallicity $Z$ and merge at redshift $z$, extracted from our catalogs of isolated and dynamical CBCs.
 The SFR density evolution is described with the fitting formula by \cite{madau2017}, while for the stellar metallicity evolution we adopt the fit by \cite{decia2018}, correcting it by the normalization from \cite{gallazzi2008}.

 We calculate the merger rate density evolution separately for isolated and dynamical CBCs.
 In the dynamical (isolated) case, we assume that all the star formation happens in young star clusters (isolated binaries).
 Finally, we estimate the uncertainty on the merger rate density by varying the normalization of the SFR and the slope and the normalization of the metallicity evolution within one standard deviation, assuming that the observational uncertainties follow a Gaussian distribution.
 The local merger rates from \cite{santoliquido2020a} and used in the catalogue simulations are given in Table~\ref{MRD}.
 The optimistic and the pessimistic model that we will present in the results are obtained by considering the 50\% credible interval around the fiducial merger rate density evolution.